 The Production And Rendering Process Of Office Building' s Night Scene

+In this article, the best CPU & GPU render farm service provider, Fox Renderfarm, will share with you a production and rendering process of office building's night scene.
 For landscapes and architectural drawings, designers need to grasp the aspects of volume, texture and light efficiency.
 The following is a case model, although the scale is not very large, but the details are complete.

 Before you make a production, you can find some reference pictures of the effects.
 If we are going to make a night scene, then the reference picture is also a night view.